 On your first day of class, you will take an English test on your grammar, writing, listening and speaking skills.
 Your class level will be based on your test results.
 If you want an idea of your English level right now, you can take our free online English test.

 Every student learns at different speeds, however, on average, a student needs 10 weeks to move from one level to the next.
-See our progression chart for more information.

 We teach our courses purely in English.
 However we will find a translator for any serious issues if necessary.

-We offer exam preparation courses such as IELTS, TOEFL ® or Cambridge exams (FCE, CAE and CPE), which you can take at your school.
-We also offer preparation for SAT, GMAT® or GRE ® in some U.S. schools.
+We offer exam preparation courses such as IELTS, TOEFL® or Cambridge exams (FCE, CAE and CPE), which you can take at your school.
+We also offer preparation for SAT, GMAT® or GRE® in some U.S. schools.
 Please note that the exam fee is not included in the tuition price and needs to be paid separately.

 You should have valid medical insurance for your entire stay.
 If you need insurance, we can provide it but please tell your education advisor in advance.

 Applications can be done either by filling out our application form, or by booking online.
 For more information about our admissions process, please see the relevant section of the Terms and Conditions.
-If you want to know more about online applications, view the online application Terms and Conditions.

-USA: Some schools located on university campuses require students to provide a Health Declaration and Immunization form.
+In the USA, some schools located on university campuses require students to provide a Health Declaration and Immunization form.